maxmantz/redux-oidc/README.md

 - dropped support for `triggerAuthFlow` - this must now be initiated by a custom action (see example app),
 - cleaner API all around

 The example app is already updated to reflect these changes.
-I will update the wiki soon...

-### Documentation
+### Version 2

-Check out the [wiki](https://github.com/maxmantz/redux-oidc/wiki) for further information (for Version 2).
+Check out the [wiki](https://github.com/maxmantz/redux-oidc/wiki) for further information for Version 2.

 ### Sample app
 There is a sample application demonstrating the use of this package [here](https://github.com/maxmantz/redux-oidc-example).